terramate-io/terramate/docs/config.md

 # Project Configuration

 Per project configuration can be defined only once at the project base dir.

 Available project wide configurations can be found [here](project-config.md)

 # Stack Configuration

-Any dir that has no child dirs, a leaf dir, is considered an stack.
+Any dir that has no child dirs (a leaf in the project hierarchy), is considered an stack.

 Stacks have configurations that are particular to them, like these: